Phosphatidylethanolamine: In bacteria

 Where phosphatidylcholine is the principal phospholipid in animals, phosphatidylethanolamine is the principal one in bacteria.
 One of the primary roles for phosphatidylethanolamine in bacterial membranes is to spread out the negative charge caused by anionic membrane phospholipids.
 In the bacterium E. coli, phosphatidylethanolamine play a role in supporting lactose permeases active transport of lactose into the cell, and may play a role in other transport systems as well.
 Phosphatidylethanolamine plays a role in the assembly of lactose permease and other membrane proteins.
 It acts as a 'chaperone' to help the membrane proteins correctly fold their tertiary structures so that they can function properly.
 When phosphatidylethanolamine is not present, the transport proteins have incorrect tertiary structures and do not function correctly.

 Phosphatidylethanolamine also enables bacterial multidrug transporters to function properly and allows the formation of intermediates that are needed for the transporters to properly open and close.

 Structure

 As a lecithin, phosphatidylethanolamine consists of a combination of glycerol esterified with two fatty acids and phosphoric acid.
-Whereas the phosphate group is combined with choline in phosphatidylcholine, it is combined with the ethanolamine in phosphatidylethanolamine.
-The two fatty acids may be the same, or different, and are usually in the 1,2 positions (though they can be in the 1,3 positions).
+Whereas the phosphate group is combined with choline in phosphatidylcholine, it is combined with ethanolamine in phosphatidylethanolamine.
+The two fatty acids may be identical or different, and are usually found in positions 1,2 (less commonly in positions 1,3).